AmazingAmpharos/OoT-Randomizer/README.md

 * Frogs Ocarina Game added to always hints.
 * Hints are only in logic once you are able to reach the location of the gossip stone by logic
 * Hints ignore logic if inaccessible.
-* Barren of treasure hint added.
+* Foolish choice hint added.
-  * Regions that are barren will not have any required items no matter what route is taken
+  * Regions that are a foolish choice will not have any required items no matter what route is taken in logic
 * Big Poes location does not require a hint if count set to 3 or less.
 * Add medallion icons to the Temple of Time altar hint.
-* Addd a hint for 0/6 trials if trial count is random.
+* Add a hint for 0/6 trials if trial count is random.

 #### Updated Options